yannikmadeheim-del/pyFBS-nonlinear/docs/examples/01_static_display.rst

 Accelerometers
 ==============
-Accelerometers can be added to 3D display directly from the :mod:`pd.DataFrame`:
+Accelerometers can be added to 3D display directly from the :mod:`pd.DataFrame`.

 .. code-block:: python